-- · act in good faith and in the best interests of the FSA - ensure that high standards of corporate governance are observed at all times - conduct the business of the FSA in accordance with its Code of Practice on Openness (The Code of Practice on Openness is currently being reviewed and updated) - ensure that they understand the functions and role of the FSA and their own responsibilities - be accountable to the 'appropriate authorities' (in practice, Health Ministers) for the effective discharge of their duties and responsibilities - be aware of and abide by FSA policy on information management, personal data and confidentiality - Board Members must undertake to store and dispose of papers in the securest possible way - ensure that the Board operates sound environmental policies and practices, within the framework of the FSA's Environmental Sustainability Strategy - register and declare any interests in accordance with Section 4 of this Code - comply with the restrictions on acceptance of gifts and hospitality as set out at Section 5 of this Code - comply with the requirements on confidentiality and disclosure of information as set out in Section 6 of this Code - exercise proper discretion when engaging in any political activities (see Cabinet Office 2019 Code of Conduct sections 3.11-3.15); in case of doubt, Board Members should seek advice from the FSA Chief Executive - comply with the provisions of equality legislation and value diversity; and treat others with respect
+- act in good faith and in the best interests of the FSA. - ensure that high standards of corporate governance are observed at all times. - conduct the business of the FSA in accordance with its Code of Practice on Openness.1 - ensure that they understand the functions and role of the FSA and their own responsibilities. - be accountable to the 'appropriate authorities' (in practice, Health Ministers) for the effective discharge of their duties and responsibilities. - be aware of and abide by FSA policy on information management, personal data and confidentiality - Board Members must undertake to store and dispose of papers in the securest possible way. - ensure that the Board operates sound environmental policies and practices, within the framework of the FSA's Environmental Sustainability Strategy. - register and declare any interests in accordance with Section 4 of this Code.